During which phase of construction does compliance with building codes become most critical?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-Compliance with building codes becomes most critical during the construction phase because this is when the actual work is being carried out according to the approved plans and specifications.
-Building codes are established to ensure safety, health, and welfare standards in the construction process.
+Compliance with building codes is most critical during the construction phase because this is when the actual physical work is being done to create the structure.
+Building codes are established to ensure safety, accessibility, and sustainability in construction practices, and they must be adhered to while the structure is being built.
+This includes checking that the proper materials are used, the correct construction techniques are applied, and that inspections are conducted at various stages to ensure compliance.

 Subscribe